 What a looked after child review is

-A looked after child(LAC) review is a statutory meeting that brings together key people and professionals who are closely concerned with the care of the child.
+A looked after child(LAC) review is a statutory meeting.
+It brings together key people and professionals who are closely concerned with the care of the child.

-It's an opportunity to review the child’s care plan, discuss the child’s progress and make plans for the future.
+It's a chance to review the child’s care plan, discuss the child’s progress and make plans for the future.

 When they take place